ibernal1815/sql-security-lab/database/hardening_notes.md

 REVOKE ALL ON SCHEMA public FROM PUBLIC;
 ```

-The application is limited to only the queries it requires.
-This prevents privilege misuse and reduces impact if the app is compromised.

-Row-Level Security is used to demonstrate tenant data isolation via session variables.
+This setup means:
+- The app can’t mess with database structure.
+- It can only read or write where it’s supposed to.
+- Even if the app gets hacked, the attacker is limited.

+---

+## Row-Level Security (RLS)

+To simulate a multi-tenant app (like one database for many users), I used RLS.
+It lets PostgreSQL automatically filter which rows a user can see based on a “tenant” setting.

 ```
 CREATE OR REPLACE FUNCTION current_tenant() RETURNS int